RutledgePaulV/q-builders/README.md

 ### RSQL Flavor
 The RSQL builder introduces some new operators to the standard RSQL set.
 Since this library only builds queries it doesn't dictate what you use to parse them.
 However, it's written specifically to be compatible with [rsql-parser](https://github.com/jirutka/rsql-parser).
-However, you need to make sure that you add the following operators before parsing:
+So, you should make sure that you add the following operators before parsing:

 - "=ex=" The exists clause.
 It has values of either ```true``` or ```false```.